NateDom0/GameObjectController/README.md

 Objective and Components:

--User can control two sphere objects using same keyboard but different keys
+-User can control two sphere objects using same keyboard but on different keys